Next post : ADHD: What are visual tactile cues and how to use them chevron-right

 4. Schedule regular moderate physical exercise

-Moving your body releases dopamine, norepinephrine and serotonin into your nervous system, which happen to have the same effect as some kinds of ADHD medication.
+Moving your body releases dopamine, norepinephrine, and serotonin into your nervous system, which have effects similar to some ADHD medications.

-These hormones affect focus and attention, and even a short exercise session is proven to increase your motivation, brainpower and energy.
+These hormones influence focus and attention, and even a short exercise session can boost your motivation, brainpower, and energy.

 5. Practice attentive listening